Ulnar Nerve Entrapment (Cubital Tunnel Syndrome) Specialist

 The ulnar nerve is one of the three main nerves in the arm and gives motor and sensation to the arm and hand.
 The exact cause of ulnar nerve entrapment is unknown, but is likely due to compression in the cubital tunnel of the elbow.
 This syndrome can be associated with elbow deformity from previous fractures, bone spurs, cysts and those affected by diabetes or other autoimmune diseases.

-Ulnar Nerve Entrapment (Cubital Tunnel Syndrome) Symptoms
+What are the Symptoms of Ulnar Nerve Entrapment (Cubital Tunnel Syndrome)?

 Cubital tunnel syndrome is marked by pain, numbness and tingling in the ring finger and small finger.
 The symptoms worsen when the elbow is placed in a flexed or bent position.
 More severe cases may lead to difficulty with finger coordination, decreased grip strength and muscle atrophy.
 It is important to note that significant muscle atrophy cannot be reversed.
 Because of this, patients are strongly encouraged to contact Dr. Yau at the onset of ulnar nerve entrapment symptoms.